 - Taking the time to address chat board offerings and emails from group members that arrive during the meeting, even if it means letting the group know that you need a minute to tend to those;

-- If you run out of time for sharing, offering some other way someone might share (chat box, private email etc);
+- If you run out of time for sharing, offering some other way folks might share (chat box, private email etc);

 - When you need to mute someone (eg if there is background noise from their environment while someone else is sharing or during a period of contemplation), letting them know why so that they understand why there was a choice made for the group that might have taken choice away from them;

-- When someone is having difficulties with technology, relating any difficulties they are having to yourself as the space holder or to the group.
+- When someone is having difficulties with technology, addressing any difficulties through your overt care and concern for them.
 When we connect with someone in their difficulty, it helps them to not feel so alone.
 We might do this by offering things like, “I’m sorry we can’t see you,” “We miss you,” “I’m sorry your technology is letting you down,” or “Let us know what we can do to help.”

 In the end, we can’t know everything that might lead to folks feeling shame in the online environment, but we can do our best to help avoid shaming others.
 Holding a space that is as safe as possible means that when folks do feel shame, hopefully they are able to bring that to the space holder’s attention as a way to help process the emotions from the situation.
 The safer the space, the more courageous folks are invited to feel in sharing.
-The more vulnerable a space holder allows themselves to be, the safer it is for others to express vulnerability.
+When a space holder allows themselves to be vulnerable, it offers permission for others to express vulnerability.
 Shame can be contagious, but courage is as well.
 We can all support each other in bringing our most courageous and shame-resilient selves to our online gatherings.